 Rather like a stove, electric smokers use electricity to heat an element or coil underneath the wood chips.
 Heat, in combination with smoldering wood, cooks and flavors food on the racks higher up in the unit.

-Electrics are very easy to use.
+As you’d discover in our search for the best electric smoker for the money, they are very easy-to-use.
 Typically, you can, as they say, “set it and forget it,” trusting the built-in thermostat to maintain a constant temperature without any further input.

 Less expensive models must be set to low, medium, or high, and will require some monitoring to ensure a steady temperature is held — the key to successful smoking.
 Electric smokers are of the vertical type.